envire/envire.github.io/docs/core_plugins.md

 be available as plug-in and it won't be possible to serialize the class.

-Since the embedded type must be serializeable by [boost serialization](http://www.boost.org/libs/serialization/doc/), it might be nessesary to implement the nessesary methods in a header file.
+Since the embedded type must be serializeable by [boost serialization](http://www.boost.org/libs/serialization/doc/), it might be necessary to implement the necessary methods in a header file.

 To make the plug-in available to your system a XML file containing meta informations